khanghoang/Express4-Babel/README.md

 # Express4-Babel
-Basic Express 4 setup with Gulp, Babel to use ES6.
+Dead simple Express 4 setup with Gulp, Babel to use ES6/ES7 features such as async/await.

+## Run the project
+Run `npm install` and `npm start`

+## Run tests
+Run `npm test`